 What is the AOF?

-For nearly 70 years, the American Osteopathic Foundation (AOF) has served the osteopathic profession by operating as the philanthropic heart.
+Since 1949, the American Osteopathic Foundation (AOF) has served the osteopathic profession by operating as the philanthropic heart.
 The AOF is the only national osteopathic foundation that supports and invests in the whole profession by recognizing all osteopathic physicians based on professional merit.

 Contributions to the AOF benefit thousands of osteopathic medical professionals through grants, scholarships, and awards to students, physicians, educators, researchers, and osteopathic programs.
 Since our inception in 1949, we have been supporting programs and initiatives that align with our mission and help us move toward achieving our vision.
 The more than 11,000 donors include osteopathic physicians, industry benefactors, affiliates and others interested in advancing osteopathic medicine.